 6. Grab the bottom edge of the wrapper and fold it over the filling.
 Tightly roll until you reach the center of the wrapper.

-7. Tightly fold each side of the wrapper toward the center (where the filling is) and continue to roll until you’ve reach the top corner.
+7. Tightly fold each side of the wrapper toward the center (where the filling is) and continue to roll until you’ve reached the top corner.

 8. Seal the top by wetting the corner with a little water.
 Place the egg roll on a plate with the top corner facing down.
 Repeat the same step until all the filling has been used.